 Telephone: +44 (0) 114 222 5717

 Colin Smith graduated from the University of Cambridge in 1987.
 He joined the Cambridge Soil Mechanics research group in the same year and completed a PhD in 1991.
-Following 2 years as a research associate at Cambridge he moved to the University of Sheffield in 1992 where is now a Senior Lecturer.
+Following two years as a research associate at Cambridge he joined the Department in 1992.

-The experimental work has a strong basis in physical modelling, supported in particular by innovative digital imaging techniques.
-Whilst at Sheffield his research has been funded by EPSRC, NERC and industry.
+He is co-developer of the novel Discontinuity Layout Optimisation numerical method, which underpins many of the developments in his limit analysis and design optimisation work.
+His experimental work has a strong basis in physical modelling, supported in particular by innovative digital imaging techniques.
+His research at Sheffield has been funded by EPSRC, NERC and industry.

 Activities and Distinctions

 - Member of the editorial advisory panels of 'Computers and Geotechnics' and 'ICE Journal of Engineering and Computational Mechanics'.
 Past member of the editorial advisory panel of 'Geotechnique'.